BitMEX/api-connectors/clients/ruby/docs/ChatApi.md

 opts = {
   count: 100, # Float | Number of results to fetch.
   start: 0, # Float | Starting point for results.
-  reverse: true # BOOLEAN | If true, will sort results newest first.
+  reverse: true, # BOOLEAN | If true, will sort results newest first.
+  channel_id: 1.2 # Float | Channel id.
+GET /chat/channels for ids.
+Leave blank for all.
 }

 begin